kldevv/leco-loca/README.md

 ---

+Write your solution to `*/solution.py`, just as you would do in the LeetCode web-based editor.
+There is already a code snippet in the template, and you change it to whatever you like.
+Do not change the file name though.

+---

 Now the fun parts.
 There are 3 most commonly used rules to parse your submission (according to my experience).
 They are either ordered, unordered, or the problem itself is about designing a new class.

 ### 1. Ordered Output